Mulan Jameela

-Mulan Jameela (born Raden Wulansari on 23 August 1979) is an Indonesian singer and politician.
+Mulan Jameela (born Raden Wulansari on 23 August 1979) is an Indonesian singer, actress, and politician.
 In 2019, she became a member of the People's Representative Council (Indonesian: Dewan Perwakilan Rakyat, DPR) from the Gerindra Party, representing West Java.

 Music career

 Career with Ratu

 Mulan started her career as a café singer and joined several bands.
 Her popularity began when she formed a duo Ratu with Maia Ahmad in 2005.
 The duo released an album on the Sony BMG label in August 2005, entitled Ratu & Friends.
 The first single of the album, "Teman Tapi Mesra" quickly rocketed Mulan's name as one of the most popular singers in Indonesia.
 Peaking number 1 in Indonesia for several weeks, the single also gained commercial success on numerous radio stations in Malaysia and Singapore.
 The album sold over 400,000 copies (certified Double Platinum) and established Ratu as the most successful female group at the time.

 The following year, Ratu released another album, entitled No. Satu, which sold 500,000 copies in the first week.
 The singles, "Lelaki Buaya Darat" and "Dear Diary" landed at number 1 on the charts.
 Ratu also won several awards, one of them is Anugerah Musik Indonesia (Indonesian Music Awards) in 2006.

 However, Mulan quit Ratu in 2007.
 She later started to establish her own solo career and signed to EMI Indonesia.